 round-photo

 Dr. Gari Clifford is a tenured Professor of Biomedical Informatics and Biomedical Engineering at Emory University and the Georgia Institute of Technology, and the Chair of the Department of Biomedical Informatics (BMI) at Emory.
-His research focuses on the application of signal processing and machine learning to medicine to classify, track and predict health and illness.
-His focus research areas include critical care, digital psychiatry, global health, mHealth, neuroinformatics and perinatal health.
-After training in Theoretical Physics, he transitioned to AI and Engineering for his doctorate (DPhil) at the University of Oxford in the 1990’s.
-He subsequently joined MIT as a postdoctoral fellow, then Principal Research Scientist where he managed the creation of the MIMIC II database, the largest open access critical care database in the world.
-He later returned as an Associate Professor of Biomedical Engineering to Oxford, where he helped found its Sleep & Circadian Neuroscience Institute and served as Director of the Centre for Doctoral Training in Healthcare Innovation at the Oxford Institute of Biomedical Engineering.
-As Chair, Dr Clifford has established BMI as a leading center for critical care and mHealth informatics, and as a champion for open access data and open source software in medicine, particularly through his leadership of the PhysioNet/CinC Challenges and contributions to the PhysioNet Resource.
-Despite this, he is a strong supporter of commercial translation, working closely with industry, and serves as CTO of MindChild Medical, a spin out from his research at MIT.
+He develops signal processing and machine learning techniques to classify, track and predict health and illness in critical care, digital psychiatry, global health, mHealth, neuroinformatics and perinatal health.
+After training in Theoretical Physics, he transitioned to AI and Engineering for his doctorate at the University of Oxford in the 1990’s.
+He subsequently joined MIT as a postdoctoral fellow, then Principal Research Scientist where he managed the creation of the MIMIC II database, the largest open-access critical care database in the world.
+He later returned to Oxford as an Associate Professor of Biomedical Engineering, where he helped found the Sleep & Circadian Neuroscience Institute and served as Director of the Centre for Doctoral Training in Healthcare Innovation at the Oxford Institute of Biomedical Engineering.
+Dr Clifford has a history of commercial translation, working closely with industry as an advisor to multiple companies, co-founding and serving as CTO of an MIT fetal monitoring spin-out (MindChild Medical) since 2009.
+Dr. Clifford was elected as a Fellow of the IEEE for contributions to machine learning applications in cardiovascular time series in 2023.
+Dr Clifford is also a strong supporter of open-access data and open-source software in medicine, particularly through his leadership of the PhysioNet/CinC Challenges and contributions to the PhysioNet Resource over the last 25 years.
+Dr Clifford has a specific interest in working with marginalized communities, particularly in Central America where he works with his anthropologist partner, Prof. Rachel Hall-Clifford, and with whom he co-founded the Co-design Lab for Health Equity and Safe+Natal.